ThreeDotsLabs/watermill/_examples/your-first-app/README.md

 server_1     | 2018/11/18 11:16:39 received event 1542539799
 ```

-Now it's only left to check in Kafka topics, that all messages are fine:
+Now all that's left is to take a look at the Kafka topics to check that all messages are there:

 ```bash
 > docker-compose exec kafka kafka-console-consumer --bootstrap-server localhost:9092 --topic deadly-easy-topic